duckwork/.emacs.d/README.md

       (cuss mu4e-confirm-quit nil)

       (cuss mu4e-bookmarks
-	  '((
-	 :name "Unread"
+	  '((:name "Unread"
 	       :query
 	       "flag:unread AND NOT flag:trashed AND NOT maildir:/Spam"
 	       :key ?u)
-	(
-	 :name "Today"
+	(:name "Today"
-	 :query "date:today..now and not maildir:/Spam"
+	       :query "date:today..now and not and not flag:trashed maildir:/Spam"
 	       :key ?t)
-	(
-	 :name "This week"
+	(:name "This week"
-	 :query "date:7d..now and not maildir:/Spam"
+	       :query "date:7d..now and not maildir:/Spam and not flag:trashed"
 	       :hide-unread t
 	       :key ?w)))

       (cuss mu4e-headers-fields
 	  '((:human-date .
 12)